 Theobromine is another stimulant compound found in chocolate; in fact, it comes from the same family of compounds as caffeine, and its structure is very similar.
 It also acts in a similar manner to caffeine, blocking adenosine receptors in the brain and reducing sleepiness.
 100 grams of milk chocolate contains around 200 milligrams of theobromine; the darker the chocolate, the higher the concentration.

 Theobromine is, in fact, the culprit when it comes to chocolate’s toxicity.
-I’ll hastily add that this isn’t a cause for alarm; many chemicals we consume normally are toxic in large amounts, but perfectly benign in the quantities usually consumed, an example of the toxicology adage ‘the dose makes the poison’.
-In humans, the median lethal dose (the dose required to kill 50% of a test population) has been calculated to be 1000 milligrams per kilogram of weight.
+This isn’t a cause for alarm; many chemicals we consume normally are toxic in large amounts, but perfectly benign in the quantities usually consumed, an example of the toxicology adage ‘the dose makes the poison’.
+In humans, the median lethal dose (the dose required to kill 50% of a test population) has been quoted by some sources as 1000 milligrams per kilogram of body weight.
 So, for a average human, of say, 70kg, you’d need to consume 70g of theobromine in order to reach this dose, which would work out at 35kg of milk chocolate – unlikely, to say the least.
+In truth, we don’t really have an accurate idea of the median lethal dose for humans, as no-one’s ever come remotely close to eating enough chocolate at once!

 So, there you have it: chocolate’s bad news for dogs, and not even likely to have a chemical aphrodisiac effect on them.